-By Councillor McFarlane for answer by the Convener of the Transport and Environment Committee at a meeting of the Council on 1 June 2023 when plans are in place.
+By Councillor McFarlane for answer by the Convener of the Transport and Environment Committee at a meeting of the Council on 1 June 2023

-QuestionTo ask the Convener of the Transport and Environment Committee for an update on prospective plans to relocate the statue Body and Soul from Hunter Square.AnswerOfficers are investigating the feasibility of relocating the statue to the Museum of Edinburgh Courtyard.
-Researching the infrastructure and arrangements for doing so and will provide an update through Culture and Communities Committee Business Bulletin and to local ward members
+Question To ask the Convener of the Transport and Environment Committee for an update on prospective plans to relocate the statue Body and Soul from Hunter Square.
+Answer Officers are investigating the feasibility of relocating the statue to the Museum of Edinburgh Courtyard.
+Researching the infrastructure and arrangements for doing so and will provide an update through Culture and Communities Committee Business Bulletin and to local ward members when plans are in place.